itismohammadreza/powell/README.md

 - prevent change direction in language change
 - add pinch-zoom component
 - add class to body in config change
+- what is the priority in dialog form config.rtl & options.rtl & configService.rtl
 ### New

 - [ ] **whiteboard** - implement component.